+manipulation or abuse of power and control over
-advantage of a child or young person or situation,

-financial fraud or child trafficking.
-It extends to the

-recruitment, transportation, transfer, harbouring or receipt of children for the purpose of exploitation.
+advantage of a child or young person or situation, for personal gain.
+It may manifest itself in many forms such as child labour, slavery, servitude, engagement in criminal activity, begging or other financial fraud or child trafficking.
+It extends to the recruitment, transportation, transfer, harbouring or receipt of children for the purpose of exploitation.